preethichan/Brain-Tasks-App/README.md

 ##  Phase 1 — Dockerize the Application

-The upstream repository ships **pre-compiled static output** in `dist/` — there is no `package.json` or source code.
-The build step has already been done upstream; this repo is deployment-focused by design.

-The Dockerfile uses `nginx:1.25-alpine` as a single stage — copying `dist/` directly into the nginx web root.
+The Dockerfile uses `public.ecr.aws/nginx/nginx:1.25-alpine` as a single stage — copying `dist/` directly into the nginx web root.
+Pulling from AWS ECR Public instead of Docker Hub avoids unauthenticated pull rate limits (429 errors) when building inside AWS CodeBuild.
 Final image size is approximately 25MB.

 A custom `nginx.conf` is included alongside the Dockerfile.
 This is required for React Router: without the `try_files` fallback directive, any client-side route (e.g. `/tasks`) returns a 404 because nginx looks for a real file at that path.
 The config catches all unmatched paths and returns `index.html`, letting React handle routing client-side.

-Additional nginx config details:
-- `index.html` served with `no-cache` headers — ensures users always get the latest deploy
-- Hashed static assets (JS/CSS) served with `immutable` 1-year cache — safe because filenames change on each build
-- Gzip compression enabled for `text`, `js`, `css`, `svg`

 ---

 ##  Phase 2 — Amazon ECR